Sony raises annual profit outlook on strong gaming, 'Demon Slayer'

 Such high-margin online revenue is likely to help Sony’s gaming business stay profitable this year, outweighing massive marketing and production costs associated with the launch next month of the PlayStation 5 (PS5) console.

-The Chinese smartphone maker was Sony's second-largest image sensor customer after Apple Inc AAPL.O, accounting for about 20% of its $10 billion in sensor revenue, according to analyst estimates.
+The Chinese smartphone maker was Sony’s second-largest image sensor customer after Apple Inc, accounting for about 20% of its $10 billion in sensor revenue, according to analyst estimates.

 Reporting by Makiko Yamazaki; Editing by Christopher Cushing